SAP-archive/bot-connector/README.md

 #### Setup your bot

-First you need to create a bot with Connector's API:
+First you need to create a bot with Bot Connector's API:
 ```sh
 curl -X POST 'http://localhost:8080/bots' --data 'url=YOUR_BOT_ENDPOINT_URL'
 ```